andreimcristof/generic_scripts/README.md

 # AWS scripts

 ### Dynamo DB
-batch-import: Import items into your DynamoDB, in batches of 25.
+batch-import: Import items into your DynamoDB, in batches of 25 (max batch size allowed by DynamoDB).

 ----------------------------